What is ERP? Definition, Industry-Specific Uses & Examples

 How ERP Supports Supply Chain Management

-Supply chain management (SCM) is one of the key operational areas of a company.
-By implementing an ERP to their supply chain management, companies can increase their productivity, improve the quality of their products and bring down their costs substantially.
+Supply chain management (SCM) is one of the key operational areas of any company.
+By bringing an ERP into their SCM, businesses can boost productivity, improve product quality, and bring costs down substantially.

-Supply chain management deals with activities such as procurement of raw materials, ensuring that the production takes place consistently as per the requirements, maintaining the machinery, etc. All of these activities require a lot of resources and are critical to the success of the organization.
+Supply chain management covers activities like procuring raw materials, keeping production running consistently to spec, and maintaining machinery.
+All of these take a lot of resources and are critical to the organization's success.

 Benefits of ERP in Supply Chain Management

-Here are some of the advantages of integrating ERP with supply chain management of your organization:
+Here are some of the advantages of integrating ERP with your organization's supply chain management:

 - Automates your redundant tasks.